eibex/reaction-light/README.md

 ```
 rl!edit CHANNEL_ID // MESSAGE_ID // New Title // New Description
 ```
+Any admin can edit old embeds, even if they were originally created by another admin.

 ## Troubleshooting
 **When I click one of the reactions the bot does not give me a role!**